Documentation Index

 cwic sandbox profile delete team-default beta-template --yes

-Profiles that are still bound to a runner are reported and skipped.
+The CLI reports and skips profiles that are still bound to a runner.
 Detach the profile from every runner with cwic sandbox runner edit before retrying the delete.

 Deletion is permanent.
-Running sandboxes that were launched against the profile continue to run with their original spec, but no new sandboxes can be launched against a deleted profile.
+Running sandboxes that were launched against the profile continue to run with their original spec, but you can’t launch new sandboxes against a deleted profile.

 Next steps